bobjia/remdb/README_EN.md

 - `basic_usage.rs`: Basic usage example demonstrating table definition, insertion, query, and transaction operations
 - `low_power_mode.rs`: Low power mode example demonstrating how to configure and use low power mode
+- `incremental_snapshot.rs`: Incremental snapshot example demonstrating how to save and restore incremental snapshots
+- `generate_snapshot.rs`: Snapshot generation example demonstrating how to generate and use snapshots

 ## Project Structure